-Participants use a Bluetooth button to capture a short clip of video and data, which includes a short loop of ‘pre-roll’ footage before the button is pressed.
-These data were used to structure reflective interviews with individual participants after their journeys, and subsequent Skype workshops to explore common themes and strategies which could improve accessibility amongst multiple participants.
+In the research, this data was used to structure reflective interviews with individual participants after their journeys, and subsequent Skype workshops to explore common themes and strategies which could improve accessibility amongst multiple participants.
+This allowed participants to highlight issues of concern that were grounded in the physical places that the participant and researcher had experienced together (but differently) during data collection.

 Most participants said they would use JourneyCam again, or commented that taking part had inspired them to record journeys in future.
 This was because it enabled them to show their perspective on the issues that mattered to them, helping them to structure conversations around these issues on their own terms.